Policies Across All 1PD-3PD Courses (updated 7/2/25):

 Exam appeals

+Students will be able to view questions on the exam during the exam review.
 Students who participate in the exam review session will have the opportunity to request reconsideration of questions on an exam.
-Ifa student believes that there is an issue with a given question, the student may complete a “Reconsideration Request” form during the exam review session.
-Students should refrain from emailing instructors with concerns about particular exam questions and instead utilize the Reconsideration Request form .
+If a student believes that there is an issue with a given question, the student should request item reconsideration during the exam review session.
+Comments and feedback entered in ExamSoft during the exam will also be considered.
+Students should refrain from emailing instructors with concerns about particular exam questions or posting to discussion boards, as this could contribute to tendering information and academic dishonesty.

 If a student deems there is a possible grading/grade calculation error on the exam, the student has 3 business days after the exam review to contact the Course Director and Academic Coordinator to clarify questions and appeal any possible grading errors.
 Please refer to the section on Email Communication for guidelines on appropriate emails.

 Make-up assessments are given only for excused absences.
-The method to request an excused absence for an assessment is the same as the method for requesting an excused absence from a class session (See Course Policy: Excused/Un-excused Absences).
+The method to request an excused absence for an assessment is the same as the method for requesting an excused absence from a class session.
 All requests for an excused absence from an examination due to illness will require a provider note stating the student was too ill to take the exam at the scheduled time.
 This documentation must be submitted as soon as possible and before the scheduled make-up date for the exam.
-For serious reasons other than illness or unexpected emergency, the student should contact the Assistant Dean for Student Affairs prior to the exam.
-Only after the student is notified the request has been granted may the student miss a scheduled exam..
+For serious reasons other than illness or unexpected emergency, the student should contact the Associate Dean for Student Affairs prior to the exam.
+Only after the student is notified the request has been granted may the student miss a scheduled exam.

-Due to the block style curriculum, make-up examinations should be completed within one week of the original examination date, unless there are special circumstances as approved by the Assistant Dean for Student Affairs and the Assistant Dean for Curricular Affairs.
-Make-up examinations will be administered at times predetermined by the College of Pharmacy.
-Students are expected to complete make-up examinations during one of the prespecified times for the make-up.
+Due to the block style curriculum, make-up examinations are expected to be completed within one week of the original examination date, unless there are special circumstances as approved by the Associate Dean for Student Affairs and the Assistant Dean for Curricular Affairs.
+Students are expected to complete make-up examinations at the specified time as communicated from the Academic Coordinator.
 Failure to complete the make-up exam at the specified time without prior communication will result in a grade of zero.
 For other types of assessments (e.g., quizzes, lab assessments), the instructor will arrange an alternate deadline for the assessment, usually within one week of the missed assessment.

 Questions on the make-up assessment may be in the form of essay, short answer, or multiple-choice and will be the same level of difficulty as the assessment administered during the scheduled time.
-Failure to be present for the make-up assessment will result in a grade of zero for the assessment.
-No precedent can be drawn from any courses in the College of Pharmacy or any other college within University of Florida.
+No precedent can be drawn from

 Grading Scale